matteoferla/Python_SmallWorld_API/README.md

 ## Overview

-The SmallWorld server (https://sw.docking.org/search.html) allows one to search for similar compounds to a give [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) in one of many databases —a very complex feat.
+The SmallWorld server, [sw.docking.org](https://sw.docking.org/search.html), allows one to search for similar compounds to a give [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) in one of many databases —a very complex feat.